ned14/outcome/Readme.md

 # Benchmarks with early lightweight future-promise:

-All values are CPU cycles on a i7-3770K @ 3.9Ghz running Linux x64
+All values are CPU cycles on a i7-3770K @ 3.9Ghz.

 ## clang 3.7:
 ### libstdc++ 4.9 future promise: